 Before using your icing on the cake, beat it vigorously with a heavy spoon to take away the spongy texture.
 NOTE: For a super smooth Buttercream Icing, don't beat as long.
 This Buttercream Icing will be more ivory when it is beaten longer.
-It's easiest to smooth out when it's fresh.
+It is easiest to smooth out when it is fresh.

-For this cake, you will need (1) one batch of icing.
+For this Easter Egg Cake, you will need (1) one batch of icing.
 You will use 6 ounces for the filling, 2 ounces for the crumb coat, and 4 ounces for the final coat.

 Decorate as desired or following my decorating idea in the Easter Egg Cake photo.